Pink210/softether-easyinstall/README.md

 - [X] Get Server certificate
 - [X] Disable update popup
 - [ ] Set ServerCertSet
-- [x] Adding BBR
+- [X] Adding BBR
-- [x] Make backup/install/restore for update into the script
+- [X] Make backup/install/restore for update into the script
-- [x] Uninstall script
+- [X] Uninstall script
 - [ ] Install any other version of Softether
-- [x] Adding disable DDns into the script
+- [X] Adding disable DDns into the script
-- [x] Adding Close the extra ports into the script
+- [X] Adding Close the extra ports into the script
 - [ ] Renew Server certificate
-- [ ] Make script for Restart client traffic
+- [ ] Make a script for restarting client traffic
+- [X] Make a shortcut for the SoftEtherVPN setting
 ```
 ## Resources